Skip to main contentSkip to search

 Caregiver-Mediated Early Years Programs: Parent Coaching for Autism

-OAP-funded programs for young children (12-48 months) that teach parents and caregivers strategies to support their child's development.
-Evidence-based approaches delivered in home or community settings.
+OAP-funded programs for young children aged 12-48 months.
+They teach caregivers strategies to support their child's development at home or in the community.

 How many children are on the Ontario autism waitlist in 2026?